The Truth About The Rapture.

 It really is amazing just how much like sheep we are.
 Sheep have a strong instinct to follow the sheep in front of them.
 If one sheep decides to go somewhere, the rest of the flock usually follows, even if it's not a good decision.
 For example, sheep will follow each other, even to slaughter.
 And that is easily seen in many people today, just following the crowds, perhaps to their end simply because they aren't following the One who will lead them home.
 In John 10: 27 Jesus said My sheep hear my voice, and I know them, and they follow me.
 But some sheep don't always 'follow the right leader' and can easily stray and get lost.
 Isaiah 53: 6 says in part, All we like sheep have gone astray; we have turned every one to his own way.
 Even from birth, lambs are conditioned to follow the older members of the flock and aren't we like that too?
 Luke 15: 4 has some comforting words from Jesus, What man of you, having an hundred sheep, if he lose one of them doth he not leave the ninety nine in the wilderness, and go after that which is lost, until he find it?
 Sheep are totally defenceless, which is why the shepherds of old lived with and cared for the sheep 24 hours a day, every day and you can liken that to the care and love that Jesus has for us - He is watching over us 'full time' too for He knows how weak we are on our own.
 John 10: 4 says And when he putteth forth his own sheep, he goeth before them, and the sheep follow him: for they know his voice.
 When shepherds bring their flocks to water the herds can become mixed but when the shepherd of one flock leaves, he calls out to his sheep and they separate from the other sheep and follow their own shepherd because they know his voice.
 And sheep don't cry out or bleat when they are killed.
 Isaiah 53: 7 is very heart-felt, He was oppressed, and He was afflicted, yet He opened not His mouth: He is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so He opened not His mouth.
 And thinking about what Jesus did for you and I in John 10: 11, I am the good shepherd: the good shepherd giveth His life for the sheep.
 How can we not love Him.

 There are 21 judgements in the Tribulation, 7 seals, which are an overview, 7 trumpets, which are overlapping, beginning in the first half and concluding in the second half and then 7 bowl judgements – all of which are of increasing intensity and you can read about them in Revelation 6, 8 & 9.
 Overall they will affect both believers and unbelievers but the effects are very different for both camps.
-ALL believers will receive God's seal in their foreheads and the Holy Spirit at the point of belief and His protection from certain events during Tribulation that will affect unbelievers but it doesn't mean protection from martyrdom - if God has marked you for martyrdom there is nothing that will change that but you can rest assured, it does guarantee salvation because you willingly gave your life for Him.
+ALL believers will receive God's seal in their foreheads and the Holy Spirit at the point of belief and His protection from certain events during Tribulation that will affect unbelievers but it doesn't mean protection from martyrdom - if God has marked you for martyrdom there is nothing that will change that but you can rest assured, it does guarantee salvation because you willingly gave your life for Him in refusing the mark.
 And because Jesus gave His life for each and every one of us as a ransom for our sins, He didn't as much as even raise His hand to stop it - shouldn't we be prepared to do the same for Him if we're called upon to suffer it?
 No-one can yet know exactly how these things will play out when it arrives but it's best to know and understand this and settle it in your heart well beforehand.

 The Psalms tell us how much He loves us and there is comfort in Psalm 116: 15, which says: Precious in the sight of the Lord is the death of His saints.